GerHobbelt/owemdjee/README.md

 - **cr** [📁](./cr) [🌐](https://github.com/GerHobbelt/cr) -- a single file header-only live reload solution for C, written in C++: simple public API, 3 functions to use only (and another to export); works and tested on Linux, MacOSX and Windows; based on dynamic reloadable binary (.so/.dylib/.dll).
 - **crfsuite** [📁](./crfsuite) [🌐](https://github.com/GerHobbelt/crfsuite) -- an implementation of Conditional Random Fields (CRFs) for labeling sequential data.
 - **csv-parser** [📁](./csv-parser) [🌐](https://github.com/GerHobbelt/csv-parser) -- Vince's CSV Parser: there's plenty of other CSV parsers in the wild, but I had a hard time finding what I wanted.
 Inspired by Python's `csv` module, I wanted a library with **simple, intuitive syntax**.
 Furthermore, I wanted support for special use cases such as calculating statistics on very large files.
 Thus, this library was created with these following goals in mind.
-- **ctsa** [📁](./ctsa) [🌐](https://github.com/GerHobbelt/ctsa) -- a Univariate Time Series Analysis and ARIMA Modeling Package in ANSI C: CTSA is a C software package for univariate time series analysis.
-ARIMA and Seasonal ARIMA models have been added as of 10/30/2014.
-07/24/2020 Update: SARIMAX and Auto ARIMA added.
-Documentation will be added in the coming days.
-Software is still in beta stage and older ARIMA and SARIMA functions are now superseded by SARIMAX.
-- **curl-impersonate** [📁](./curl-impersonate) [🌐](https://github.com/GerHobbelt/curl-impersonate) -- a special build of [curl](https://github.com/curl/curl) that can impersonate the four major browsers: Chrome, Edge, Safari & Firefox. curl-impersonate is able to perform TLS and HTTP handshakes that are identical to that of a real browser.
-- **curl-www** [📁](./curl-www) [🌐](https://github.com/GerHobbelt/curl-www) -- the curl.se web site contents.
-- **cxxopts** [📁](./cxxopts) [🌐](https://github.com/GerHobbelt/cxxopts) -- a lightweight C++ option parser library, supporting the standard GNU style syntax for options.
-- **cxxtest** [📁](./cxxtest) [🌐](https://github.com/GerHobbelt/cxxtest) -- a unit testing framework for C++ that is similar in spirit to JUnit, CppUnit, and xUnit.
-CxxTest is easy to use because it does not require precompiling a CxxTest testing library, it employs no advanced features of C++ (e.g. RTTI) and it supports a very flexible form of test discovery.
-- **date** [📁](./date) [🌐](https://github.com/GerHobbelt/date) -- a combo of several separate C++11/C++14/C++17 libraries, all geared towards formatting and working with date and time stamps in human-centric formats.
-- **datetimepp** [📁](./datetimepp) [🌐](https://github.com/GerHobbelt/datetimepp) -- datetime++ is an attempt to port [Python Datetime](https://docs.python.org/3/library/datetime.html) to C++.
-Finally easy datetime management in C++ !
-- **dateutils** [📁](./dateutils) [🌐](https://github.com/GerHobbelt/dateutils) -- a bunch of tools that revolve around fiddling with dates and times on the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
 - **debugbreak** [📁](./debugbreak) [🌐](https://github.com/GerHobbelt/debugbreak) -- allows you to put breakpoints in your C/C++ code with a call to **`debug_break()`**.
-- **density** [📁](./density) [🌐](https://github.com/GerHobbelt/density) -- a superfast compression library.
-It is focused on high-speed compression, at the best ratio possible. **All three** of DENSITY's algorithms are currently at the **pareto frontier** of compression speed vs ratio (cf. [here](https://github.com/inikep/lzbench/blob/master/lzbench18_sorted.md) for an independent benchmark).
-- **densityxx** [📁](./densityxx) [🌐](https://github.com/GerHobbelt/densityxx) -- the c++ version of `density`, which is a super fast compress library.
 - **diffutils** [📁](./diffutils) [🌐](https://github.com/GerHobbelt/diffutils) -- the GNU diff, diff3, sdiff, and cmp utilities.
 Their features are a superset of the Unix features and they are significantly faster.
 - **dlfcn-win32** [📁](./dlfcn-win32) [🌐](https://github.com/GerHobbelt/dlfcn-win32) -- an implementation of `dlfcn` for Windows. `dlfcn` is a set of functions that allows runtime dynamic library loading.
 It is standardized in the POSIX.
 Windows also provide similar routines, but not in a POSIX-compatible way.
 This library attempts to implement a wrapper around the Windows functions to make programs written for POSIX that use dlfcn work in Windows without any modifications.
 - **doh** [📁](./doh) [🌐](https://github.com/GerHobbelt/doh) -- a libcurl-using application that resolves a host name using DNS-over-HTTPS (DoH).
-- **doxa** [📁](./doxa) [🌐](https://github.com/GerHobbelt/Doxa) --   Δoxa Binarization Framework (ΔBF) is an image binarization framework which focuses primarily on local adaptive thresholding algorithms, aimed at providing the building blocks one might use to advance the state of handwritten manuscript binarization.

-  Supported Algorithms:

-  * Otsu - "A threshold selection method from gray-level histograms", 1979.
-  * Bernsen - "Dynamic thresholding of gray-level images", 1986.
-  * Niblack - "An Introduction to Digital Image Processing", 1986.
-  * Sauvola - "Adaptive document image binarization", 1999.
-  * Wolf - "Extraction and Recognition of Artificial Text in Multimedia Documents", 2003.
-  * Gatos - "Adaptive degraded document image binarization", 2005.
-(Partial)
-  * NICK - "Comparison of Niblack inspired Binarization methods for ancient documents", 2009.
-  * Su - "Binarization of Historical Document Images Using the Local Maximum and Minimum", 2010.
-  * T.R.
-Singh - "A New local Adaptive Thresholding Technique in Binarization", 2011.
-  * Bataineh - "An adaptive local binarization method for document images based on a novel thresholding method and dynamic windows", 2011. (unreproducible)
-  * ISauvola - "ISauvola: Improved Sauvola’s Algorithm for Document Image Binarization", 2016.
-  * WAN - "Binarization of Document Image Using Optimum Threshold Modification", 2018.

-  Optimizations:

-  * Shafait - "Efficient Implementation of Local Adaptive Thresholding Techniques Using Integral Images", 2008.
-  * Petty - An algorithm for efficiently calculating the min and max of a local window.
-Unpublished, 2019.
-  * Chan - "Memory-efficient and fast implementation of local adaptive binarization methods", 2019.

-  Performance Metrics:

-  * Overall Accuracy
-  * F-Measure
-  * Peak Signal-To-Noise Ratio (PSNR)
-  * Negative Rate Metric (NRM)
-  * Matthews Correlation Coefficient (MCC)
-  * Distance-Reciprocal Distortion Measure (DRDM) - "An Objective Distortion Measure for Binary Document Images Based on Human Visual Perception", 2002.

-  Native Image Support:

-  * Portable Any-Map: PBM (P4), 8-bit PGM (P5), PPM (P6), PAM (P7)

-- **easyloggingpp** [📁](./easyloggingpp) [🌐](https://github.com/GerHobbelt/easyloggingpp) -- Easylogging++ is single header efficient logging library for C++ applications.
-It is extremely powerful, highly extendable and configurable to user's requirements.
-It provides ability to write your own _sinks_ (via a feature referred as `LogDispatchCallback`).
 - **eventpp** [📁](./eventpp) [🌐](https://github.com/GerHobbelt/eventpp) -- a C++ event library for callbacks, event dispatcher, and event queue.
 With eventpp you can easily implement signal and slot mechanism, publisher and subscriber pattern, or observer pattern.
-- **everything-curl** [📁](./everything-curl) [🌐](https://github.com/GerHobbelt/everything-curl) -- *Everything curl* is an extensive guide for all things curl.
-The project, the command-line tool, the library, how everything started and how it came to be the useful tool it is today.
-It explains how we work on developing it further, what it takes to use it, how you can contribute with code or bug reports and why millions of existing users use it.
-- **exiv2** [📁](./exiv2) [🌐](https://github.com/GerHobbelt/exiv2) -- a C++ library and a command-line utility to read, write, delete and modify Exif, IPTC, XMP and ICC image metadata.
-- **fast-lzma2** [📁](./fast-lzma2) [🌐](https://github.com/GerHobbelt/fast-lzma2) -- the __Fast LZMA2 Library__ is a lossless high-ratio data compression library based on Igor Pavlov's LZMA2 codec from 7-zip.
-Binaries of 7-Zip forks which use the algorithm are available in the [7-Zip-FL2 project](https://github.com/conor42/7-Zip-FL2/releases/), the [7-Zip-zstd project](https://github.com/mcmilk/7-Zip-zstd/releases/), and the active fork of [p7zip](https://github.com/szcnick/p7zip/releases/).
-The library is also embedded in a fork of XZ Utils, named [FXZ Utils](https://github.com/conor42/fxz).
-- **fastPRNG** [📁](./fastPRNG) [🌐](https://github.com/GerHobbelt/fastPRNG) -- a single header-only FAST 32/64 bit PRNG (pseudo-random generator), highly optimized to obtain faster code from compilers, it's based on **xoshiro** / **xoroshiro** ([**Blackman/Vigna**](http://prng.di.unimi.it/)), **xorshift** and other [**Marsaglia**](https://en.wikipedia.org/wiki/George_Marsaglia) algorithms.
 - **fastfilter_cpp** [📁](./fastfilter_cpp) [🌐](https://github.com/GerHobbelt/fastfilter_cpp) -- Fast Filter: Fast approximate membership filter implementations (C++, research library)
 - **fatal** [📁](./fatal) [🌐](https://github.com/GerHobbelt/fatal) -- Fatal (Facebook Template Library) is a library for fast prototyping software in modern C++.
 It provides facilities heavily based on template meta-programming, while keeping most of the complexity under-the-hood, to enhance the expressive power of C++.
 Fatal also provides lessons on how to write meta-programs, as well as on how to make the best use of the library, starting at beginner levels.
 - **fftw3** [📁](./fftw3) [🌐](https://github.com/GerHobbelt/fftw3) -- the FFTW library for computing Fourier transforms (version 3.x), maintained by the FFTW authors.
 - **filecopyex3** [📁](./filecopyex3) [🌐](https://github.com/GerHobbelt/filecopyex3) -- a FAR plugin designed to implement various perverted fantasies of copying, each of which will accelerate the process for 5% :wink:.
 At the moment, it implements the basic capabilities, which sometimes quite lacking in standard copyists.
 (C)
-- **fluent-bit** [📁](./fluent-bit) [🌐](https://github.com/GerHobbelt/fluent-bit) -- [Fluent Bit](http://fluentbit.io) is a fast Log Processor and Forwarder for Linux, Windows, Embedded Linux, MacOS and BSD family operating systems.
-It's part of the Graduated [Fluentd](http://fluentd.org) Ecosystem and a [CNCF](https://cncf.io) sub-project.
-Fluent Bit allows to collect log events or metrics from different sources, process them and deliver them to different backends such as [Fluentd](http://fluentd.org), Elasticsearch, Splunk, DataDog, Kafka, New Relic, Azure services, AWS services, Google services, NATS, InfluxDB or any custom HTTP end-point.
 - **fmem** [📁](./fmem) [🌐](https://github.com/GerHobbelt/fmem) -- a cross-platform library for opening memory-backed libc streams (a la UNIX `fmemopen()`).
 - **fmemopen_windows** [📁](./fmemopen_windows) [🌐](https://github.com/GerHobbelt/fmemopen_windows) -- provides **FILE\*** handler based on memory backend for fread,fwrite etc. just like `fmemopen` on linux, but now on MS Windows.
 - **folly** [📁](./folly) [🌐](https://github.com/GerHobbelt/folly) -- Folly (acronymed loosely after Facebook Open Source Library) is a library of C++14 components designed with practicality and efficiency in mind. **Folly contains a variety of core library components used extensively at Facebook**.
 In particular, it's often a dependency of Facebook's other open source C++ efforts and place where those projects can share code.
 - **fribidi** [📁](./fribidi) [🌐](https://github.com/GerHobbelt/fribidi) -- GNU FriBidi: the Free Implementation of the [Unicode Bidirectional Algorithm].
 One of the missing links stopping the penetration of free software in Middle East is the lack of support for the Arabic and Hebrew alphabets.
 In order to have proper Arabic and Hebrew support, the bidi algorithm needs to be implemented.
 It is our hope that this library will stimulate more free software in the Middle Eastern countries.
 - **fswatch** [📁](./fswatch) [🌐](https://github.com/GerHobbelt/fswatch) -- a cross-platform file change monitor that receives notifications when the contents of the specified files or directories are modified.
 - **gettext** [📁](./gettext) [🌐](https://github.com/GerHobbelt/gettext) -- the GNU gettext package.
 It is interesting for authors or maintainers of other packages or programs which they want to see internationalized.
 As one step the handling of messages in different languages should be implemented.
 For this task GNU gettext provides the needed tools and library functions.
 It is also interesting for translators, because GNU gettext provides the 'msgmerge' program, which prepares a message catalog before a translation update.
-- **grok-jpeg2000** [📁](./grok-jpeg2000) [🌐](https://github.com/GerHobbelt/grok) --   World's Leading Open Source JPEG 2000 Codec

-  Features:

-  * support for new **High Throughput JPEG 2000 (HTJ2K)** standard
-  * fast random-access sub-image decoding using `TLM` and `PLT` markers
-  * full encode/decode support for `ICC` colour profiles
-  * full encode/decode support for `XML`,`IPTC`, `XMP` and `EXIF` meta-data
-  * full encode/decode support for `monochrome`, `sRGB`, `palette`, `YCC`, `extended YCC`, `CIELab` and `CMYK` colour spaces
-  * full encode/decode support for `JPEG`,`PNG`,`BMP`,`TIFF`,`RAW`,`PNM` and `PAM` image formats
-  * full encode/decode support for 1-16 bit precision images

-- **gtn** [📁](./gtn) [🌐](https://github.com/GerHobbelt/gtn) -- GTN (Automatic Differentiation with WFSTs) is a framework for automatic differentiation with weighted finite-state transducers.
-The goal of GTN is to make adding and experimenting with structure in learning algorithms much simpler.
-This structure is encoded as weighted automata, either acceptors (WFSAs) or transducers (WFSTs).
-With `gtn` you can dynamically construct complex graphs from operations on simpler graphs.
-Automatic differentiation gives gradients with respect to any input or intermediate graph with a single call to `gtn.backward`.
-- **harbour-core** [📁](./harbour-core) [🌐](https://github.com/GerHobbelt/core) -- Harbour is the free software implementation of a multi-platform, multi-threading, object-oriented, scriptable programming language, backward compatible with Clipper/xBase.
-Harbour consists of a compiler and runtime libraries with multiple UI and database backends, its own make system and a large collection of libraries and interfaces to many popular APIs.
 - **hikyuu** [📁](./hikyuu) [🌐](https://github.com/GerHobbelt/hikyuu) -- Hikyuu Quant Framework is an open source quantitative trading research framework based on C++/Python, which is used for strategy analysis and backtesting.
 Its core idea is based on the current mature systematic trading method, which abstracts the entire systematic trading into judging strategies based on market environment, system effective conditions, signal indicators, stop loss/take profit strategies, fund management strategies, profit target strategies, slippage There are seven components of the price difference algorithm.
 You can build the strategy asset library of these components separately, and freely combine them in actual research to observe the effectiveness, stability of the system and the effect of a single type of strategy.
 - **honggfuzz** [📁](./honggfuzz) [🌐](https://github.com/GerHobbelt/honggfuzz) -- a security oriented, feedback-driven, evolutionary, easy-to-use fuzzer with interesting analysis options.
 - **hunspell-dictionaries** [📁](./hunspell-dictionaries) [🌐](https://github.com/GerHobbelt/dictionaries) -- Collection of normalized and installable [hunspell][] dictionaries.
-- **iODBC** [📁](./iODBC) [🌐](https://github.com/GerHobbelt/iODBC) -- the iODBC Driver Manager provides you with everything you need to develop ODBC-compliant applications under Unix without having to pay royalties to other parties.
-An ODBC driver is still needed to affect your connection architecture.
-You may build a driver with the iODBC components or obtain an ODBC driver from a commercial vendor.
 - **iceberghashtable** [📁](./iceberghashtable) [🌐](https://github.com/GerHobbelt/iceberghashtable) -- [IcebergDB: High Performance Hash Tables Through Stability and Low Associativity](https://arxiv.org/abs/2210.04068) is a fast, concurrent, and resizeable hash table implementation.
 It supports insertions, deletions and queries for 64-bit keys and values.
 - **id3-tagparser** [📁](./id3-tagparser) [🌐](https://github.com/GerHobbelt/tagparser) -- a C++ library for reading and writing MP4 (iTunes), ID3, Vorbis, Opus, FLAC and Matroska tags.
-- **indicators** [📁](./indicators) [🌐](https://github.com/GerHobbelt/indicators) -- thread-safe progress bars and spinners for console applications.
 - **ion-c** [📁](./ion-c) [🌐](https://github.com/GerHobbelt/ion-c) -- a C implementation of the [Ion data notation](http://amzn.github.io/ion-docs).
 - **ipa-dict** [📁](./ipa-dict) [🌐](https://github.com/GerHobbelt/ipa-dict) -- Monolingual wordlists with pronunciation information in IPA aims to provide a series of dictionaries consisting of wordlists with accompanying phonemic pronunciation information in International Phonetic Alphabet (IPA) transcription for as many words as possible in as many languages / dialects / variants as possible.
 The dictionary data is available in a number of human- and machine-readable formats, in order to make it as useful as possible for various other applications.
 - **iresearch** [📁](./iresearch) [🌐](https://github.com/GerHobbelt/iresearch) -- the IResearch search engine is meant to be treated as a standalone index that is capable of both indexing and storing individual values verbatim.
 Indexed data is treated on a per-version/per-revision basis, i.e. existing data version/revision is never modified and updates/removals are treated as new versions/revisions of the said data.
 This allows for trivial multi-threaded read/write operations on the index.
 The index exposes its data processing functionality via a multi-threaded 'writer' interface that treats each document abstraction as a collection of fields to index and/or store.
 The index exposes its data retrieval functionality via 'reader' interface that returns records from an index matching a specified query.
 The queries themselves are constructed query trees built directly using the query building blocks available in the API.
 The querying infrastructure provides the capability of ordering the result set by one or more ranking/scoring implementations.
 The ranking/scoring implementation logic is plugin-based and lazy-initialized during runtime as needed, allowing for addition of custom ranking/scoring logic without the need to even recompile the IResearch library.